causalClaims/causalClaims/index.md

 | wojciechkusa                               	|     17.44    	|     26.39    	|     22.78    	|
 | aka                                        	|     17.67    	|     21.05    	|     20.31    	|

+**Note: All participants are required to submit a [system paper](https://semeval.github.io/system-paper-template.html).

 ## Motivation
 Identification and automatic verification of medical claims from unstructured user-generated text data is an onerous but essential step for various decision-making processes.
 Some day-to-day tasks that can benefit from automatic claim identification are content moderation, insurance claim identification, and hypothesis generation from clinical notes.